 Section Agreed Upon Procedure Status Result of Procedure (vii) Ensure that the internal audit function is independent of the activities it audits and that it is performed with impartiality, proficiency and due professional care; Complied Internal audit function is independent since Internal audit function is outsourced and report directly to the Board Audit Committee and also performed with impartiality, proficiency and due professional care. (viii) Ensure that a process has been documented which addresses that the audit work has been performed with impartiality, proficiency and due professional care.
-Complied Documented process in the Internal audit charter approved by the Board.
-I) The Committee shall consider the major findings of internal investigations and management's responses thereto; Complied No such major findings have been reported to the committee during the year. m) The Chief Finance Officer, the Chief Internal Auditor and a representative of the External Auditors may normally attend meetings.
+Complied Documented process in the Internal audit charter approved by the Board. l) The Committee shall consider the major findings of internal investigations and management's responses thereto; Complied No such major findings have been reported to the committee during the year. m) The Chief Finance Officer, the Chief Internal Auditor and a representative of the External Auditors may normally attend meetings.
 Other Board Members and the Chief Executive Officer may also attend meetings upon the invitation of the Committee.
 However, at once in six months, the Committee shall meet with the External Auditors without the Executive Directors being present.
 Complied Audit Committee has met the external auditors without the executive directors being present. n) The Committee shall have; (i) explicit authority to investigate into any matter within its terms of reference; (ii) the resources which it needs to do so; (iii) full access to information; and (iv) authority to obtain external professional advice and to invite outsiders with relevant experience to attend, if necessary.
 Complied An Audit Committee Charter is in place included with terms of reference of the committee which is approved by the board.
-0) The Committee shall meet regularly, with due notice of issues to be discussed and shall record its conclusions in discharging its duties and Complied During the year the committee has met 3 times and has maintained the minutes appropriately. responsibilities.
-"The Audit Committee meeting for the month of March 2020 has been postponed due to COVID -19 pandemic situation." p) The Board shall, in the Annual Report, disclose in an informative way, (i) details of the duties and functions of the committee (ii) details of the activities of the audit Complied Company has disclosed the required details in the Annual Report on pages 46 to 47. committee(iii) the number of audit committee meetings held during the year; and (iv) details of attendance of each individual director at such meetings
+0) The Committee shall meet regularly, with due notice of issues to be discussed and shall record its conclusions in discharging its duties and responsibilities.
+Complied 3 times and has maintained the minutes appropriately.
+"The Audit Committee meeting for the month of March 2020 has been postponed р) The Board shall, in the Annual Report, disclose in an informative way, (i) details of the duties and functions of the committee (ii) details of the activities of the audit committee (iii) the number of audit committee meetings held during the year; and (iv) details of attendance of each individual Complied due to COVID -19 pandemic situation."
+Company has disclosed the required details in the Annual Report on pages 46 to 47.